techcto/charts/README.md

 </pre>

 ## Step 8: Login to Solodev
 Visit the external endpoint retrived in step 7 to load Solodev DCX.
-Use the the username "solodev" and the appPassword specified during step 3 for login credentials.
+Note that it may take several minutes for the endpoint URL to be available.
+Use the the username "solodev" and the appPassword specified during step 6 for login credentials.

 <table>
 	<tr>